fastoch/k8s_zeroToHero/README.md

 ## Control Plane & worker nodes

 There a 2 kinds of nodes in k8s:
-- control plane: contains all the tools required to keep our cluster running.
+- **control plane**: contains all the tools required to keep our cluster running.
+Sends instructions to the worker nodes.
-- worker node: the vast majority of Pods are created inside worker nodes, also called **workers**.
-These nodes are the ones running our containerized services
+- **worker node**: the vast majority of Pods are created inside of worker nodes.
+These nodes are the ones running our containerized services.

-7/170
+# k8s components

+## kubectl

+That is the CLI tool that is going to be installed inside of our personal workstation.

+8/170